 Siemens’ skillful ad shows the benefits of their product by unexpectedly placing their washers and dryers in a library to show you that they’re so quiet, even a librarian wouldn’t need to shush them.

-Compared to persuasive advertising, informative advertising focuses more on the facts, and less on emotions.
-It highlight how your product’s features and benefits solve your customers’ problems and can even compare your product to your competitors' product.
-Although this type of advertising relies on facts and figures to trigger a desired action, the ad’s message is usually framed in a compelling way.
+It highlights how your product’s features and benefits solve your customers’ problems and can even compare your product to your competitors' products.
+Although this type of advertising relies on facts and figures to trigger the desired action, the ad’s message is usually framed in a compelling way.

 Persuasive advertising vs. informative advertising: which one is better?